AidLite Python API Documentation

 Interpreter Class class Interpreter

-To perform inference-related operations, an inference interpreter is essential.
-This function is used to construct an instance of the inference interpreter.
+To execute inference-related operations, the inference interpreter is essential.
+This function is used to build an instance object of the inference interpreter.

 API | create_instance |